-Code on Sports and other Listed Events.
-This Code ensures that certain free-to-air broadcasters are guaranteed rights to live coverage of key sporting events and other events of national interest.
-For more on this, see Practice note, Overview of broadcast content regulation: Code on Sports and Other Listed Events (www.practicallaw.com/8-381-7556).
+Code on Sports and other Listed and Designated Events.
+This code ensures that certain free-to-air broadcasters are guaranteed rights to live coverage of key sporting events and other events of national interest.
+For more on this, see Practice note, Overview of broadcast content regulation: Code on Sports and Other Listed and Designated Events (www.practicallaw.com/8-381-7556).

 The BBC is subject to some but not all of the requirements of the Broadcasting Code.
 For example, it is not subject to the rules on impartiality and accuracy, which are covered by the BBC's own Editorial Guidelines, and complaints about the BBC's standards compliance are dealt with by the BBC's Editorial Complaints Unit.
 The House of Lords has noted that the procedure for complaining about BBC content is complex and has suggested that it should be reformed (see Legal update, House of Lords report on governance and regulation of BBC (www.practicallaw.com/2-506-6928)).

 ITV1, Channel 4, Five and S4C1 are required to provide public service broadcasting as set out in section 264(4) of the Communications Act, that is:

 Programmes that deal with a wide range of subjects.

 Television services likely to meet the needs and satisfy the interests of as many different audiences as practicable.

 Television services that meet the needs and interests of the available audiences.